Tutorial

 Old photographs fade, scratch, and lose detail over time, but the faces in them still carry irreplaceable memories.
 A face restoration API uses deep learning to reconstruct facial details that have been lost to age, compression, or low resolution — sharpening eyes, smoothing skin artifacts, and recovering natural textures that make a face look lifelike again.
-In this tutorial, you will learn how to integrate the Face Restoration API into your application using an asynchronous three-step workflow, with complete code examples in cURL, Python, and JavaScript.
+In this tutorial, you will learn how to integrate the Face Restoration API into your application with a single POST request, with complete code examples in cURL, Python, and JavaScript.

 Why Use a Face Restoration API?